NickGatti/Q2-Project-Proposal/README.md

 # Project 1

-Q2 Project Proposal
+Q2 Project Proposal - Edible Review App

-Who uses it? anyone that wants to review a product
+Who uses it? anyone that wants to review a MMJ or CBD product

-What outputs do they need?
+What outputs do they need? can see what past products have been reviewed, have favorite brand

-What inputs are needed to generate those outputs?
+What inputs are needed to generate those outputs? inputs are review of edible values

 Technologies used: HTML, CSS SQL, KNEX, Postgres, express.js, Materialize?

-Blog - Review of MMJ and CBD edibles for patients and non-patients
+Blog - Review of MMJ and CBD edibles for patients and/or non-patients

-User info? non-logged in, logged in, logged in (admin)
+User info? non-logged in (non-patients), logged in (patients), logged in (admin)

+Caterogies;
 drinks
 baked goods or pastries
 candy
 salted snacks
+syrup
+misc.

-Values of edible?
+Values/data of edibles?
+name/brand
-looks: color, texture
+looks: color, texture, can upload photos if logged in
-taste
-smell
+taste: medicine taste?
+smell: medicine smell?
-effect: happy, energetic,
+effect: happy, energetic, couch lock, relaxed, sleepy, giggly
-acquired from: optional0
+acquired from: optional to show dispensary or vendor

 Send to Leafy?
 Send to MassRoots?
+Send to Facebook?
 Send to dispensary?

 # Project 2

+### By anonymous login or not

 Name: Iamnotblind